 The current articles have been accepted by most people as needing review for a number of years.
-This was discussed back in 2016 by the National Council but was clearly given emphasis by the Motion of No Confidence.
+This was discussed back in 2016 by the National Council [Need to confirm when first discussed by NC] but was clearly given emphasis by the Motion of No Confidence.
 The ORG was formed and reported in Nov 17, with their amended report issued in Mar 18.